Costume Jewelry Glossary

 brooch: a lovely old-fashioned word for a large, decorative pin.
 My daughter doesn’t ever wear a brooch, but my grandmother did!

-button earring: a flat, round earring that fits over the earlobe and has no dangles
+button earrings: a flat, (usually round) earring that fits flat over the earlobe and has no dangles

 cabochon: a polished gem cut convexly without facets